X of Swords: Main story

+The Invading Army

 It is discovered that the first incarnation of the Horsemen are actually the biological children of Apocalypse and his wife Genesis who was also sent with Arakko.
-Following that, Apocalypse went to the Summoner and directed him to the portal to Otherworld where he could return to Arakko, while being accompanied by Unus and Banshee.
-However, what Apocalypse didn't expect was that this was all an elaborated plan created by his own children so they could return and overthrow Krakoa with their fellow Arakki mutants and Daemon army.
-Apocalypse himself was soon attacked and critically injured by his daughter War, being forced to retreat back to Krakoa to heal their wounds and prepare for war between the two groups.
+Following that, Apocalypse went to the Summoner and directed him to the portal to Otherworld where he could return to Arakko, while being accompanied by Unus the Untouchable and Banshee.
+However, what Apocalypse did not expect was that this was all an elaborate plan created by his own children so they could return and overthrow Krakoa with their fellow Arakkii mutants and Daemon army.
+Apocalypse himself was soon attacked and critically injured by his daughter War, being forced to retreat to Krakoa to heal their wounds and prepare for war between the two groups.

 Failure of the Resurrection Protocols

-Former student Rockslide suffers a surprise attack by Summoner, who dilacerates his psychic essence.
+Former student Rockslide suffers a surprise attack by Summoner, who destroys his psychic essence.
 Hurrying back to Krakoa, the Five proceed to restore his physical husk, but, when X begins to telepathically download his memories, the five Cerebro mainframes fry and short circuit.
-Apprehensive, the Five convene with the Quiet Council to inform them that once a mutant is killed in Otherworld, this creates problems for the resurrection process.X-Factor (Vol. 5) #4.
-Marvel Comics.
+Apprehensive, the Five convene with the Quiet Council to inform them that once a mutant is killed in Otherworld, this creates problems for the resurrection process.
+When the Five attempt to resurrect Rockslide, they create an amalgam of the different Rockslide variants who is later dubbed Wrongslide.